samcassdev/vegan-reviews-express/README.md

 ## Learned

-Through this project, I learned how to make thumbs up and thumbs down options fully function and interactive for the user.
+Through this project, I learned how to make thumbs up and thumbs down options fully function and interactive for the user as well as adding an image link so the user can display the image of their food with the public.